FHA Loan Requirements, Guidelines and Application Tips

 If the appraised value is enough to cover your costs, you’re ready to close.
 If not, you may need to make up the difference or scale back your renovation plans.

-As work is completed, the builder will be paid on the schedule you set before closing, with your written authorization.
+As work is completed, the builder will be paid with your written authorization on the schedule you set before closing.

-Once your home is finished and ready to live in, the lender closes out your construction loan and converts it to a permanent mortgage within 60 days of the construction loan’s closing.
+Once your home is finished and move-in ready, the lender closes out your construction loan and converts it to a permanent mortgage within 60 days.

 FHA 203(k) rehabilitation loan